remy/rmurphey/public/blog/notes-on-setting-up-js-project-2016-webpack.md

 With this change, my npm script was now showing the same thing I was seeing earlier, when I ran the command to start the dev server directly.

-I made two more small changes: adding the `--hot` option, to enable [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html); and adding the `--open` option, to automatically open a browser to the dev server whenever I run it:
+I made three more small changes: adding the `--hot` option, to enable [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html); adding the `--open` option, to automatically open a browser to the dev server whenever I run it; and adding the [`--inline`](https://webpack.github.io/docs/webpack-dev-server.html#inline-mode) option to automatically reload the page when I make changes to the JavaScript:

 ```
-"serve": "webpack-dev-server --hot --open --config ./client/webpack.config.js",
+"serve": "webpack-dev-server --hot --open --inline --config ./client/webpack.config.js"
 ```

 Lastly, I added a script to generate a build: